Yuragy/blackbox-ave/README.md

 <h2 align="center">[Overview]</h2>

-Ave is a loadable Linux kernel module (5.18+) capable of hiding processes, files, and connected sockets at the kernel level, plus substituting system calls and encrypting traffic.
+Ave is a loadable Linux kernel module 5.18+ capable of hiding processes, files, and connected sockets at the kernel level, plus substituting system calls and encrypting traffic.
 It runs on x86-64 and ARM64.
 In short, it’s a universal tool for stealthily concealing any objects in the system, with extra features for bypassing SELinux/AppArmor, anti-debugging, and a whole set of other functions.

-*Key capabilities:*
+Key capabilities:
-- **Kernel-level cloaking** — removes traces from `lsmod`, `/proc`, `/sys`, `ps`, `top`, etc.
+- **Kernel level cloaking** — removes traces from lsmod, /proc, /sys, ps, top.
-- **File & directory hiding** — `filldir`/`filldir64` hooks suppress listings.
+- **File & directory hiding** — filldir/filldir64 hooks suppress listings.
-- **Dynamic syscall substitution** — live patching of `read`, `kill`, `clone`.
+- **Dynamic syscall substitution** — live patching of read, kill, `clone`.
-- **Encrypted networking** — Netfilter-based AES tunnel with signature obfuscation.
+- **Encrypted networking** — Netfilter based AES tunnel with signature obfuscation.
-- **Anti-debug & hardening bypass** — blocks `ptrace/strace`, skirts `RELRO/PIE/NX`.
+- **Anti debug & hardening bypass** — blocks ptrace/strace, skirts RELRO/PIE/NX.
-- **Persistence** — ELF patching & init-system hooks for auto-start.
+- **Persistence** — ELF patching & init-system hooks for auto start.

 ---

 ## Disclaimer
-> ⚠️ **Educational & Research Purposes Only**
+> ⚠️ Educational & Research Purposes Only
 > This code is provided *as is* with the explicit intention that it be studied in controlled, legal environments—such as security research labs, malware-analysis sandboxes, or coursework on kernel internals.
 >
 > *You are solely responsible for any use or misuse.*
-> Deploying Ave on systems without the explicit permission of their owners **may violate local, national, and international laws**.
-The authors and maintainers accept **no liability** for damages, data loss, or legal consequences arising from the use of this software.
+> Deploying Ave on systems without the explicit permission of their owners may violate local, national, and international laws.
+The authors and maintainers accept no liability for damages, data loss, or legal consequences arising from the use of this software.
 >
 > Always obtain informed, written consent before testing on any device you do not own, and comply with all relevant regulations and organizational policies.